‘Shameless’ Season 9 Trailer & Release Date Revealed

 According to TV Guide, Noel revealed during an interview that Mexico did not have to be the end for his character and teased that Mickey could someday return to the Shameless cast.
 Noel noted that if Mickey could escape from prison, there’s no reason why he couldn’t also escape from Mexico.

 Some fans in the comments section of the video noted that it was perfectly timed that the teaser trailer featured a clip of Mickey and Ian locking lips during the emotional goodbye in Season 7 while the voice-over of the trailer talked about knowing what Shameless fans do and don’t want.
-Could that be the network’s way of dropping a hint that Noel could return or were they just toying with fans love of the Gallavich couple?
+Could that be the network’s way of dropping a hint that Noel could return or were they just toying with fans’ love for the Gallavich couple?

 ‘Shameless’ Season 9 & Jim Carrey Comedy ‘Kidding’ Get Showtime Premiere Dates https://t.co/viO8pAkDPg pic.twitter.com/rS6Qj6OT59